iamelias/dietcards-app/README.md

 # DietCardsApp, iOS Developer: Elias H.

 **Run instructions:**
-Xcode 11.3, DietCards.xcworkspace, iPhone 11 Pro, light mode, portrait only, user needs username and password at login screen.
+Xcode 11.3, iOS Deployment Target: 12.4, DietCards.xcworkspace, iPhone 11 Pro, light mode, portrait only, user needs username and password at login screen.

 **Overview:**
-Overview: This is a diet calorie sharing app.
+This is a diet calorie sharing app.
 Users can see/follow another’s daily consumed foods.

 **Walkthrough:**
-User logs in if not in any group they tap the join group yellow button, which takes them to AddGroupController.
-If this is there second try They will have fetched group name from core data automatically.
+User logs in.
+If they are not in any group, they will tap the "Join Group" yellow button which will take them to AddGroupController.
+In AddGroupController, user taps the Create or Join group button and enters name of group they want to create or join.
+If succesful in creating/joining group, the user is dismissed back to HomeViewController.
+Note: If data is persisted, they will have fetched the group name from core data automatically.
-User decides if he once to create his own group or join anothers group.
-He taps one of the buttons and enters name of group he wants to create or join.
-User is dismissed back to HomeViewController if successful
-User is now part of group or group creator so now user has access to cards.
-They can tap on day of the week to see/add nutrition on that day.
+User is now part of a group as a member or creator.
+User now has access to cards(CardTableViewController).
+They can tap on a card, to see or add food items for that day.
-If they are not the creator they can only view.
-If they are creator they can tap on add button to add food item.
-User inputs name of food item they want to search using Nutritionix api.
-When they have downloaded the calorie information using alamofire in FoodClient.
-They are returned to table view.
+If they are not the creator they can only view CardTableViewController.
+If they are the creator they can tap on the add button to access AddFoodItemController to add a food item to table and database.
+In the AddFoodItemController, the user inputs the name of the food item they want to add, which searches for the food item using the Nutritionix API.
+After adding the food item, they are returned to the food table view(CardTableViewController).
-Group creator has ability to delete food item by swipe if user wants to.
+In the CardTableViewController, only the group creator has the ability to delete a food item by swipe, if the creator wants to.
 This removes food item from user database.

 **User permissions:**
+Login Required
 Group Creator: Read and Write Permission on database Group Follower: Read only permission on database.